Cheroxx/Patch-Tuesday-Updates/README.md

 ## Patch Tuesdays

-The latest cybersecurity news profiling the most current security updates and patches released by Microsoft and other major apps including CVE's
+The latest cybersecurity news profiling the most current security updates and patches released by Microsoft and other major apps

-### September 2020 security releases
+#### September 2020 security releases

 #### ADOBE